 How much will I save before I retire?

-Try our retirement calculator.
+If you are a Summer member try our retirement calculator.
 It’s not just KiwiSaver focused, it allows you to add in other assets that you may have and factor in withdrawals as well.
-If you're a Summer KiwiSaver member you can keep your retirement goal in sight by saving it to your Dashboard.
+You can keep your retirement goal in sight by saving it to your Dashboard.
 Add a picture and some words that will tell your retirement story and remind you what you are working towards.